conduitl/csv_lesson/README.md

 In Step 3, we write `console.log(data)` to send the contents of our `data` variable to the terminal window.

 Now it's time to run our little program.
 Open a command terminal and navigate to the directory with the **c1s1.js** file.
 Type `node c1s1.js`.

+> If you are new to the command terminal, you can access it by typing in `cmd` in the Windows search bar.
+Type `cd` followed by a directory name to navigate to it.
+For example, `cd desktop` will take me to my desktop directory.
+Here's [a link to an article on using the command line](http://www.digitalcitizen.life/command-prompt-how-use-basic-commands).
+If anyone has a better resource please share with me.

 You will see the following results: